The Admiral: Roaring Currents poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Admiral Yi Sun-sin lies wounded and defeated after a crushing naval loss.
 His forces are decimated, his reputation shattered, and Korea faces imminent invasion by 330 Japanese warships..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when The King orders Yi to disband the navy and join ground forces.
 Yi faces the choice between obedience and certain national defeat, or defiance with 12 ships against 330..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The Japanese fleet appears - 330 ships filling the horizon.
+Notably, this crucial beat The Japanese fleet appears - 330 ships filling the horizon.
 The false defeat: Yi's preparations seem meaningless against the overwhelming force.
 Stakes are raised as battle becomes inevitable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 The tide literally turns in the strait - Yi's understanding of the sea (the theme) proves true.
 He realizes the currents will now work against the Japanese, synthesizing naval knowledge with desperate courage., demonstrating the transformation achieved throughout the journey.